thufschmitt/tix-papers/implem/extensions.md

 record `{ x1 = e1; $\cdots$; xn = en }`, then the second one is evaluated with
 the content of the record in scope, which is with the new variables `x1`,
 \ldots, `xn` available with value respectivly `e1`, \ldots, `en`.
-Moreover, if a variable is already in the scope, then it can't be shadowed by a `with` construct.
+Moreover, if a variable is already in the scope, then it can not be shadowed by a `with` construct.

-Given its weird semantic and the difficulty to type it (greatly improved by the high versatility of the records in Nix), this construct isn't presented at all here.
+Given its weird semantic and the difficulty to type it (greatly improved by the high versatility of the records in Nix), this construct is not presented at all here.
 It should be possible however to type it in some simple enough contexts.

 ### Throw/assert and tryEval

-Nix has a notion of exceptions (although their exact nature isn't documented at all).
+Nix has a notion of exceptions (although their exact nature is not documented at all).
-In particular, ther exists a `throw` function (which raises an exception with a given message) and an `assert` construct (of the form `assert <expr>; <expr>`) which exists with an error if the first expression doesn't evaluates to `true` and evaluates the second one otherwise.
+In particular, ther exists a `throw` function (which raises an exception with a given message) and an `assert` construct (of the form `assert <expr>; <expr>`) which exists with an error if the first expression does not evaluates to `true` and evaluates the second one otherwise.
 The `throw` function can be directly compiled to a function of type `String -> Any` and `assert e1; e2`; can be compiled to